sanchit45/AI-Blog-generator-system---EZ-hackathon/README.md

 ## Workflow Example

 ### 1. Input Submission
-Provides the outline, selects preferences (style, terminology, structure, SEO), and uploads custom dictionaries.
+Provides the outline, selects preferences (style, terminology, sentiment)

 ### 2. Outline Extraction Agent
 Extracts the outline and converts it to JSON format.